S. Agnese fuori delle Mura is one of the most ancient churches of Rome and it is dedicated to a very popular Roman

-The mosaics which decorated the central hall are lost, but those in the ambulatory can still be admired (they were restored in the XIXth century); they are divided into sections; in some of them a geometric pattern prevails; in others the subjects seem to float in the air.
+The mosaics which decorated the vault of the central hall are lost, but those in the ambulatory can still be admired (they were restored in the XIXth century); they are divided into sections; in addition to those of the grape harvests, some are based on geometric patterns and in others a variety of objects, fruits and birds seem to float in the air.
 You may wish to see the influence these mosaics had on the decoration of Villa Giulia and other Renaissance buildings.